Community Rallies Behind Liquor Store as RiNo Gentrification Debate Continues

 Tensions are settling in the RiNo neighborhood today after family-owned Joe’s Liquor came to an agreement with the nearby businesses to drop a hearing on the store’s liquor license.
 The hearing on whether or not to renew the license of the 33-year-old business was requested by multiple business owners in the area.
 As originally reported by Denverite, the complaints came in the form of letters that claimed Joe’s was a “nuisance,” noting public intoxication of its customers, some of whom are presumably homeless.
 The current agreement aims to tackle some these claims by adding conditions for the renewal including: not selling liquor to habitual drunkards, prohibiting loitering and having all employees complete TIPs (Training for Intervention Procedures) training.

 Some community members believe that gentrifying forces are to blame for the effort to remove the liquor store.
 Joe’s, which is owned by the Choi family, is one of the very few businesses that have operated on the block for more than a decade.
 Much of the contention has been focused on the fact that the majority of the businesses are housed in buildings owned by one developer, Kenneth Wolf.
 He owns Denver Central Market as well as the buildings that house 10 Barrel Brewing Co., Samana Float Center, LIV Studio and Visions West Contemporary — all of which filed complaints to the city.
 Due to a state proximity statute, Wolf (or anyone) is legally unable to open a liquor store if Joe’s is still in business.
 In his own letter to the city, Wolf denies the rumors that he wants to own a liquor store in the area.
 He also notes that he has made multiple attempts to purchase the store in order to transfer it to a “responsible operator.”
-Wolf has not returned our request for a comment on the subject.
+Wolf did not immediately return our request for a comment on the subject.

 Word about the situation spread wildly on social media, and the community has shown support of Joe’s.
 Local photographer and founder of Theyshootn, Armando Geneyro, was motivated by the situation to take photos of community members making signs and showing support of the store and the Choi family.
 After many people showed interest, it was decided to instead host a rally.
 “I really just wanted to take some photos of people from the community showing their support to Joe’s.
 There’s power in images, and I wanted to make sure I documented what I feel is an important moment in time for our neighborhood,” Geneyro said.
 “Joe’s has been there for 30 plus years.
 I figure if they can push out Joe’s, they can push out whatever establishment they want.
 A lot of people have shown their support and have RSVP’d to the rally, which goes to show you how much the community respects Tim Choi and his family.”